mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/README.md

 and with `@Min`/`@Max` support limited to non decimal minimum/maximum constraints defined in RAML.
 - Model object generation based on JSON schemas, with Jackson 1, 2 or Gson annotations.
 - Generation of JAXB-annotated classes based on XML Schemas
-- [Resource and Response generation control](jaxrs-code-generator/README.md): the generation of the interfaces and the response classes can be controlled using a set of RAML annotations in the RAML file
+- [Generation plugins](jaxrs-code-generator/README.md): the generation of the interfaces and the response classes can be controlled using a set of RAML annotations in the source RAML file

 ### Using the Maven plugin
 The maven plugin contains several examples and its configuration is documented [here](examples/maven-examples/README.md).